arakasi72/rtinst/README.md

 cat ~/rtinst.info

 1.2 Additional scripts
 A number of additional scripts will be installed that carry out a variety of useful functions.
-These will be installed by the main script but if you want to get the latest versions you can run the following
+These will be installed by the main script but if you want to get the latest versions you can run the following: wget --no-check-certificate https://raw.githubusercontent.com/arakasi72/rtinst/master/rtgetscripts sudo bash rtgetscripts rm rtgetscripts
-Code:
-wget --no-check-certificate https://raw.githubusercontent.com/arakasi72/rtinst/master/rtgetscripts
-sudo bash rtgetscripts
-rm rtgetscripts

 1.2.1 rtadduser
 This will add new users.
 Ensuring there are no conflicts with the existing user ports.
 You can use it to create brand new users, or reset the config on existing users.
 If you use it on an existing user, you will NOT lose any torrents, files, of autodl-filters.
-It will just reset the ports used. to run this
+It will just reset the ports used. to run this: sudo rtadduser and enter the information asked for.
-Code:
-sudo rtadduser
-and enter the information asked for.